SARATH THARAYILST

 Strategic Detachment

 Initiate a mandatory technology sabbatical.
-This means: uninstall or mute all social media applications, leave all partisan WhatsApp groups, and stop consuming 24-hour partisan news for a defined period.
+Uninstall or mute all social media applications, leave all partisan WhatsApp groups, and stop consuming 24-hour partisan news for a defined period.
 Start with two weeks.

 BITE Model Education